mainsail-crew/docs/docs/mainsailos/index.md

 ## What is MainsailOS?

 MainsailOS is a prebuilt image for several Single Board Computer (SBC) models.
 It contains pre-configured software needed to run Klipper firmware with Mainsail as your web interface to control your 3D printer.

-### Included Software

-MainsailOS images include:
+MainsailOS is not a full distribution like Debian or Ubuntu.
+It only adds the required software on top of the existing base image for your SBC.

+The following software is included in MainsailOS images:

 - [Mainsail](../index.md){:target="_blank"} — Web interface for Klipper
 - [Klipper](https://github.com/Klipper3d/klipper){:target="_blank"} — 3D printer firmware